6 Steps To Telling a Powerful Brand Story

 Little Red Riding Hood and her Grandmother had a nice lunch and a long chat.

-Wouldn’t you say that was a little more compelling and entertaining than finding out Colonel Mustard can wield a candlestick as a murder weapon?
+Wouldn’t you say that was a little more entertaining than finding out Colonel Mustard can wield a candlestick as a murder weapon?

 I would, too.